-To this day the Yugo remains one of the most notorious consumer product failures of the 1980s, up there with New Coke.
+To this day the Yugo remains one of the most notorious consumer product failures of the 1980s.
 The last Yugo in production didn't come off the Yugoslavian assembly line until late 2008.

 Vuic, J. (2018, June 6).
 A Quick Look at the Yugo, the Worst Car in History.
 Retrieved August 04, 2020, from https://www.caranddriver.com/features/a21082360/a-quick-history-of-the-y...